Breaking the SFT Plateau: Multimodal Structured Reinforcement Learning for Chart-to-Code Generation: Methods

 \textbf{Visual Reward} However, our analysis reveals that purely textual rewards generally focus on fine-grained details, while the overall structure of the rendered chart image is not considered.
 The chart-to-code task requires generating code that replicates the overall style of charts.
-To this end, we propose visual reward feedback.
+To this end, we propose visual reward feedback~\cite{gu2025surveyllmasajudge}.
 Specifically, the generated code is executed to render a chart image, and we then utilize MLLMs to score the visual similarity between the generated chart and the input.
 This score is then normalized to serve as the visual reward.
 For the visual reward, we employ Qwen2.5-VL-72B \cite{bai2025qwen25} as the evaluation model, which compares the chart image rendered by the generated code against the ground-truth chart across six key aspects: chart type, layout, text content, data, style, and clarity.
 The resulting scores are then normalized to form the final reward.
 Crucially, code that fails to render an image receives a reward of 0.
 The framework of our proposed MSRL is denoted in Figure~\ref{fig:pipeline}.

-\textbf{Two-stage RL} To ensure training stability, our two-stage RL strategy first optimizes the model using only a textual reward.
-In the second stage, we introduce a hybrid reward, which combines the textual reward with a visual one, to fine-tune the model for visual fidelity.
+\textbf{Two-stage RL} Obtaining visual rewards through model evaluation requires substantial computational time.
+To ensure training efficiency, our two-stage RL strategy first optimizes the model using only a textual reward.
+In the second stage, we introduce a hybrid reward, which combines the textual reward with a visual one, to fine-tune the model for visual fidelity using a reduced number of samples.
+This approach allows us to balance computational cost and model performance, achieving strong visual quality without excessive resource consumption.
 To properly balance the different training objectives, the total reward $R$ for a completed trajectory is calculated as a weighted sum of the following three components:

 where $w_t$, $w_v$, and $w_e$ are hyperparameters that balance the contribution of each component.

-\textbf{GRPO} We adapt the Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} algorithm for RL.
-For each input $(x, y)$, the policy $\pi_\theta$ samples a group of $G$ candidate responses $\{o_i\}_{i=1}^G$.
+We adopt the Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} algorithm for RL.
+GRPO optimizes policy by leveraging group-wise relative advantages among sampled responses, which is well-suited for our customized reward designs of charts.